LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 - <p><div style="font-weight: 900;display: inline-block;">Desolation of the Dragon(DD)</div>: 4%</p>

 <cite>(Note: This is very much dummy data and not measured.
 Although, I am curious to find
-a way to measure where someone is in text based on context clues.
+a way to measure where someone is in the text based on context clues.
 Something to look into in the future)</cite>

 Now, lets put this pseudocode code in action.
 First, we need our probability list:

 ![hoffman_encoding_1.png](/assets/post3/hoffman_encoding_1.png)

 Notice how it is completely unordered.
-Unlike Shannon Fano encoding, the huffman encoding can still function regardless of the order.
+Unlike Shannon Fano coding, the Huffman coding can still function regardless of the order.
 Now, lets take the two lowest probabilities and make a reference to its total:

 ![hoffman_encoding_2.png](/assets/post3/hoffman_encoding_2.png)